Mysticmanx20/RuneKings/README.md

 # RuneKings
-RuneKings is a WIP total conversion mod for Crusader Kings III featuring iconic locations, characters, and elements from RuneScape
+RuneKings is a WIP total conversion mod for Crusader Kings III featuring iconic locations, characters, and fantasy elements from RuneScape

 ## Features